 When you're ready, increase critical thinking with variations of the Brain Engager by using the Upgrades at the bottom of the page.
 Magic Mirrors is a favorite!

 How do I use direct instruction? - The One Minute lesson

 Whether you are delivering content or giving directions for an activity, this much is true: the more we talk, the more students we lose.

 To deliver your instruction, speak in short chunks using Mirror Words, talking about one new thing for only one minute.
 The key is to speak briefly and make engaging gestures.
 Explain this one new thing in different ways using varied voice and gestures, while students repeat.

 Using memory gestures for concepts powerfully engages a student’s motor and visual cortices, thus helping to build stronger memories.
-When you say "fraction" hold one fist on top of the other.
+Each bullet point is taught with gestures.
+For example, when you say "fraction" hold one fist on top of the other.
 Waggle the top fist when you say, "numerator", waggle your bottom fist when you say, "denominator."
 To access hundreds of gestures and illustrations for core concepts, explore our Power Pix.

 How do I turn my students into teachers? - Collaborative Learning

 Teach-Okay is WBT's version of Collaborative Learning.
 Simple as pie ... speak briefly, not much more than about a minute, teaching one new idea.
 Now, clap twice and exclaim "Teach!"
 Your kids clap twice and exclaim, "Okay!"